philipcristiano/sparkerl/README.md

 SparkErl
 ========

-An Erlang implementation of the [Spark protocol](https://github.com/spark/spark-protocol).
+An Erlang implementation of the [Spark protocol](https://github.com/spark/spark-protocol) (eventually).